 The conveniences and benefits are providing impetus for the use of MIPI Alliance specifications in “mobile influenced” industries and ecosystems.
 These segments include the automotive industry and a range of IoT segments, such as wearables, augmented/virtual reality devices and robotics.

 MIPI Alliance is led by a board of directors.
-Companies represented on the board include Intel, Nokia, Samsung Electronics, STMicroelectronics, Synopsys, Texas Instruments and Toshiba.
+Companies represented on the board include Bosch, Intel, Qualcomm, Samsung Electronics, STMicroelectronics, Synopsys, Texas Instruments and Toshiba.
 The specifications are developed by working groups, which are chaired by individuals from member companies.
 Administrative services are provided by IEEE-ISTO.

 MIPI Alliance specifications serve the mobile industry and the ecosystem of mobile-influenced industries that are developing connected devices for vertical markets and the Internet of Things.